mcroteau/parakeet/README.md

 Sample web app can be viewed within the project under `src/sample-web`

 If you want a more, we recommend Apache Shiro!
-It's a security Bull Dog.
+It's a Bull Dog.